cusp-london/cusp-london.github.io/education.md

 * British School and Adolescent Suicide Ideation- A Multilevel Analysis Based on Suicidal Adolescents Identified from Mental Health Records

-*“The teaching and facilities are amazing at King’s but choosing CUSP London is way more than that,  I really feel like I’m part of the community that brings together people who are eager to learn and grow.
-The way that CUSP London is set up has made it really easy to meet and collaborate with people from partners of CUSP, since there are a variety of events happening in CUSP such as Data Dive, Coffee Catchup and Guest Seminars.
-I enjoyed my time at King’s and beyond the urban analytics knowledge and data science skill-set I acquired, I was able to boost a growth mindset which is needed for a career I’m truly passionate about.”* – MSc Urban Informatics Student – Zhouyue
+>*“The teaching and facilities are amazing at King’s but choosing CUSP London is way more than that,  I really feel like I’m part of the community that brings together people >who are eager to learn and grow.
+The way that CUSP London is set up has made it really easy to meet and collaborate with people from partners of CUSP, since there are a variety >of events happening in CUSP such as Data Dive, Coffee Catchup and Guest Seminars.
+I enjoyed my time at King’s and beyond the urban analytics knowledge and data science skill->set I acquired, I was able to boost a growth mindset which is needed for a career I’m truly passionate about.”* – MSc Urban Informatics Student – Zhouyue

 #### Examples of the Student Projects for MSc Urban Informatics 2018/19